kevin1015wang/kevin1015wang/README.md

-> Those who seeks the top, they sit up the nights.
+> Those who seek the top, they sit up the nights.
 Those who seek the top with no effort, is in search of impossible.
 > &mdash; *Imam Al-Shafei*
 ---